Adjunct Associate Professor (MFA, University of Iowa)

 Christiana is currently working on two separate book projects: one a collection of essays about the differences between Italian and American women’s perceptions of body image, confidence, swagger and self-esteem; the other a series of nonfiction pieces (in experimental narrative forms) about the issues of “otherness” that children with multiple disabilities must navigate as they invariably fight the K-12 education system.
 The Winter 2014 issue of Passages North included her award-winning lyric essay “Foiled,” a braided narrative about the tragic death of a Vietnamese immigrant and the complexities of raising a child with multiple disabilities.
 She also writes the food blog for Luke’s Organic at http://lukesorganic.com/wordpress/

 Professor (MLA, Moorhead State University)

-Debra Marquart is a professor of English and the Coordinator of the MFA Program in Creative Writing & Environment at Iowa State University.
-She also serves as the Senior Editor of Flyway: Journal of Writing and Environment.
+Debra Marquart is a professor of English and serves as the Senior Editor of Flyway: Journal of Writing and Environment.

 Marquart is the author of five books, including three poetry collections—Small Buried Things, Everything’s a Verb, and From Sweetness—and a short story collection, The Hunger Bone: Rock & Roll Stories, which draws on her experiences as a female road musician.
 Narrative Magazine selected Marquart’s poem, “Door-to-Door,” as one of the top five poems to appear in Narrative Magazine in 2013.
 Her memoir, The Horizontal World: Growing up Wild in the Middle of Nowhere, received the “Elle Lettres” award from Elle Magazine, a New York Times Editors’ Choice commendation, and the 2007 PEN USA Creative Nonfiction Award.